ietf-wg-acme/acme/draft-ietf-acme-acme.md

 the ability to successfully complete a validation transaction.
-For example, suppose an ACME server follows HTTP redirects in HTTP validation and a web site operator provisions a catch-all redirect rule that redirects requests for unknown resources to different domain.
+For example, suppose an ACME server follows HTTP redirects in HTTP validation and a web site operator provisions a catch-all redirect rule that redirects requests for unknown resources to a different domain.
 Then the target of the redirect could use that to get a certificate through HTTP validation, since the validation path will not be known to the primary server.